 7) Add the butter

-Put the dough back into the mixing bowl, cover and leave to rest.
+Put the dough back into the bowl, cover and leave to rest.
 Take a temperature reading at the end of kneading.
 If it is above 24C (75F) place the dough to rest in the fridge, if under this it should be keep on the worktop, providing the kitchen temperature is not excessively hot.
 Rest for 1 hour.

 10) Bulk fermentation continued